dilasgoi/ebw/README.md

 The `configuration.sh` script in the `lib` directory is used to configure EasyBuild based on the `config/settings.yaml` file and to setup the installation environment depending on the options defined in the installation file.
 This configuration script overrides the system-wide EasyBuild installation configuration.

 The `settings.yaml` file includes settings such as the installation path, source path, build path, and a list of dependencies to hide.
-These configurations were previously set through environment variables or configuration files.
 You can define other EasyBuild configurations according to the [EasyBuild documentation](https://docs.easybuild.io/en/latest/Configuration.html).

 This is how a typical EasyBuild settings file could look like: